Minimal residual disease (MRD) is a major prognostic factor in multiple myeloma, although validated technologies are limited.

 This work was partially supported by the Instituto de Salud Carlos III (ISCIII), Spanish Ministry of Economy and Competitiveness PI15/01956, CIBERONC-CB16/12/00233, and “Una manera de hacer Europa” (Innocampus; CEI-2010-1-0010).
 García-Álvarez, Prieto-Conde, and Jiménez were supported by the Fundación Española de Hematología y Hemoterapia (FEHH, cofunded by Fundación Cris in the latter case), Medina by the European Social Fund through the University of Salamanca and the ISCIII (FI19/00320), and Sarasquete by the ISCIII (CPII18/00028).
 All Spanish funding is cosponsored by the European Union FEDER program.

-Miller is the CEO of Invivoscribe, Inc, and Jacobsen, Vigil, Hutt, and Huang are Invivoscribe employees.
+Miller is the chief executive officer of Invivoscribe, Inc, and Jacobsen, Vigil, Hutt, and Huang are Invivoscribe employees.
 Flores-Montero and Puig are members of the EuroFlow group and participated in the design, standardization, and validation of the next-generation flow approach.
 Flores-Montero and Orfao report inventorship of the patent “Methods reagents and kits for detecting minimal residual disease” (PCT/NL2013/050420, filed June 14, 2013) by EuroFlow Consortium.
 The other authors have no relevant financial interest in the products or companies described in this article.